 Emmanuel-Joseph Sieyès was born in 1748.
 In 1774, he became a priest, but without a vocation.
-He held several important positions, but became truly famous in 1788, when he published theEssay on Privileges, then especially the pamphlet What is the Third Estate ? in 1789.
+He held several important positions, but became truly famous in 1788, when he published theEssay on privileges, then especially the pamphlet what is the Third Estate?
+In 1789.

 This last work was a resounding success, and remains widely commented on to this day.
 Abbé Sieyès played a profound role in the French Revolution, especially during the convocation of the Estates General on May 5, 1789, where he was sent.

-What does Abbé Sieyès say in Qu’est-ce que le Tiers état?
+What does Abbé Sieyès say in Qu’est-ce que le Tiers état ?

 1° What is the Third Estate? – ALL.

-2° What has it been up to now in the political order? -NOTHING.
+2° what has it been up to now in the political order? -NOTHING.

-3° What does it ask? – TO BE SOMETHING.
+Three° What does it ask? – TO BE SOMETHING.

-Emmanuel-Joseph Sieyès, What is the Third Estate?
+Emmanuel-Joseph Sieyès, What Is the Third Estate?

-The objective of Sieyès is to show all the importance of the people in the kingdom.
+Sieyès’ objective is to show all the importance of the people in the kingdom.
 According to Sieyès, the people perform all the tasks of the kingdom, and the most arduous.
 Sieyès is then astonished that the people do not rebel against the privileged ones, who preserve without being disturbed their advantages.
 It is thus easy to measure the contestative scope of this pamphlet, and to understand the role that Sieyès could play in the French Revolution.

-Summary of Chapter1 – What is the Third Estate?
+Summary of Chapter 1 – What is the Third Estate?

 – First of all